WaKeeney, Kansas

 WaKeeney is a city in and the county seat of Trego County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,799.
+The city was established in 1879 and named as a portmanteau of the surnames of its founders, Albert Warren and James Keeney.

 History

 James Keeney, a land speculator in Chicago, purchased land at the site of modern-day WaKeeney from the Kansas Pacific Railway in 1877.
 He and business partner Albert Warren formed Warren, Keeney, & Co., surveyed and plotted the site in 1878, and established a colony there in 1879.
 They named the colony WaKeeney, a portmanteau of their surnames, and billed it as "The Queen City of the High Plains", advertising and holding celebrations to attract settlers.
 The colony grew rapidly, but crop failures drove settlers to leave in 1880 as quickly as they had come.
 By 1882, all that was left were "five poorly patronized retail stores".
 Years later, Volga Germans began settling the area.

 WaKeeney became the county seat in June 1879 and was incorporated as a city in 1880.